-- 8 to 10 wooden skewers, soaked in water for at least 15 minutes
+- 10 wooden skewers, soaked in water for at least 15 minutes

 - Mix soy sauce, sesame oil, lime juice, brown sugar, agave nectar, molasses, ginger, garlic, and chili flakes together in a bowl; add salmon and bell peppers and stir to coat.
 Cover bowl with plastic wrap.

 - Marinate salmon in refrigerator for at least 1 hour to overnight.

 - Melt coconut oil in a grill pan over medium-high heat.

 - Alternate threading salmon and bell peppers onto the skewers and discard marinade; cook in hot pan until salmon is just cooked, 2 to 3 minutes per side.